phlash/keepass_hibp/README.md

 # keepass_hibp
 Alternative Have I Been Pwned?
-Plugin for KeePass2 that uses wget to fetch hashes, avoiding mono's TLS limitations
+Plugin for KeePass2 that uses curl or wget to fetch hashes, avoiding mono's TLS limitations, if you have to use mono before 4.8.0 (eg: Debian 9)

 ## Credits
 Original work by Andrew Schofield: https://github.com/andrew-schofield/keepass2-haveibeenpwned